This week I’m sharing why it’s important that we enhance connections at work and how to make that happen in pandemic times.

 I once worked for a director, when I managed his support office.
 He was known for getting results, but was also incredibly difficult to work for – demanding, particular and sexist.

-Some of the things we did back then – I now realise just how important they were and because since then, I’ve trained in the neuroscience, psychology, attachment areas, I can see exactly why it worked.
+Some of the things we did back then – I now realise just how important they were, because since then, I’ve trained in the neuroscience, psychology, attachment areas, I can see exactly why it worked.
 Let me share what we did and how that can be adapted into what you can do too – even during the pandemic.

-Supportive Connections Reduced Feelings of Isolation
+Supportive Connections at Work Reduced Feelings of Isolation

 Many of us were in the same office, but not all of us, and we had opportunities when he wasn’t in to – well honestly – moan, complain and share.
 However it’s proven that not just talking about out issues is supportive and helpful, it’s also good to know we’re not alone in the situations.
 Create time for discussion and look at what’s difficult – what’s not going well.
 This is also an opportunity to share what does work.
 One of the guys had an amazing at changing the subject and appearing to answer his demanding questions, without answering it.

-Social Time Enhanced our Connections in the Workplace
+Social Time Enhanced our Connections at Work

 We regularly went to the pub on a Friday – there was one below our office and so it was called the lower meeting room!
 Now I know we can’t all go the pub anymore, and even without lockdown, remote working teams need different ways to connect – not everyone drinks – so I’ve worked with organisations who are sending little parcels of tea bag, coffee sachet and biscuit and asking employees to join for Tea at Three on Tuesday or something like that.
 Be mindful of those who need to collect children or who can’t join at 6pm at the end of the work day because of other commitments in the home.